DCS-training/External-Training/README.md

 # External-Training

-In this document you can find all the training material provided to us from exteranal providers
+In this document you can find all the training material that was prepared for CDCS by exteranal providers

 ## Library tools
 - [Visual AI and The Humanities An Introduction](https://tinyurl.com/EdinburghVAI)